History of the United States and Canada from prehistory to the present. Old Interface.

 The 56 years of Harper's Weekly provide a continuous record of what happened on a weekly basis from 1857 through 1912.
 The first segment includes the Civil War Era: 1857-1865.
 The next two cover Reconstruction: 1866-1871 and 1872-1877.
 The last six encompass the Gilded Age: 1878-1912.

-Sabin features American and European views of the history of the Americas from the American Revolution thru the onset of the Gilded Age.
-Through published pamphlets, tracts, memoirs, congressional legislation, correspondence, broadsides, biographies, histories, fiction and poetry, eulogies, sermons and innumerable other genres.
+Sabin features American and European views of the history of the Americas from the American Revolution thru the Gilded Age.
+Using published pamphlets, tracts, memoirs, congressional legislation, correspondence, broadsides, biographies, histories, fiction and poetry, eulogies, sermons and innumerable other genres.

 The Vogue Archive contains the full run of Vogue magazine (US edition), from the first issue in 1892 to the current month, reproduced in high-resolution color page images.
 Every page, advertisement, cover and fold-out has been included, with indexing enabling you to find images by garment type, designer and brand names.